betterscientificsoftware/SDK-Tools/SDK-Overview.md

 * Potentially support (and design) common interfaces
 * Potentially engage in inter-package planning and community outreach
   * In addition to autonomous package planning and outreach
+  * For example, agreeing on common versions of dependency libraries

 ### SDK Membership / Community Policies

 Each SDK adopts a set of Community Policies.
-The mandatory policies provide the standards for SDK membership.
-Member packages are also encouraged to achieve compatibility with recommended community policies.
+These include the [E4S Community Policies](https://e4s-project.github.io/policies.html), and may optionally include additional policies taylored to specific SDK needs.
+The current policies provide the standards for SDK membership.
+Member packages are also encouraged to consider future revision policies.
+Future revision policies require further refinement or planning prior to adoption, but provide information about likely subject areas for future membership criteria.
 The xSDK has adopted a set of [community policies](https://xsdk.info/policies/) that can be used for a starting point for community policy discussion among SDK developer communities.